eliotstock/host/STAKING.md

 ## Staking

-1. Get yourself a new account to use as both the withdrawal address and the fee recipient address.
+1. Get yourself a new account to use as both the fee recipient address.
 Should be on a hardware wallet, seed phrase secure etc.
     1. `nano /data/lighthouse/mainnet/validators/validator_definitions.yml`
     1. TODO: Figure out where the other fields here come from.
     1. Pass the fee recipient address on the command lines to the BN and VC as well so that this is not strictly required at all.